Junos Automation Scripts Overview

 Running automatically as part of an event policy that detects periodic error conditions

 Changing the configuration in response to a problem

 Junos SNMP Automation: SNMP Scripts

-Junos OS SNMP scripts provide the flexibility to support custom MIBs until they are implemented in Junos OS.
+Junos OS SNMP scripts provide the flexibility to support custom MIBs.
 SNMP scripts are triggered automatically when the SNMP manager requests information from the SNMP agent for an object identifier (OID) that is mapped to an SNMP script for an unsupported OID.
 The script acts like an SNMP subagent, and the system sends the return value from the script to the network management system (NMS).